Hawzen/hdp/README.md

                 ||     ||
 ```

 Success!
-The OS accepted my protocol, looped it back, and delivered it to the server as if nothing was unusual.
+The OS accepted my protocol, looped it back, and delivered it to the server with no shenanigans happening, unexpected!.
 But before calling it a day, I had another question:

 What would happen if we repeated this experiment, whilst changing the protocol number defined in the IP packet?